 Before travelling to Zanzibar, I didn’t really have much of an idea when it came to how much I would need to budget for.
+So is Zanzibar expensive?
 In this post I share my 10 day trip budget breakdown including the different prices in Zanzibar for various elements of my trip.
 From accommodation costs, transport, tours and food and drink.

 Is Zanzibar Expensive?